-- Requiring projects above a certain size to include units with three or more bedrooms - Allowing large units to qualify as more than one inclusionary unit - Reducing parking requirements (currently one per bedroom) to facilitate larger rental units - Allowing ADUs to exceed State size requirements
+- Requiring projects above a certain size to include units with three or more bedrooms - Allowing large units to qualify as more than one inclusionary unit - Reducing parking requirements (currently one per bedroom) to facilitate larger rental units

 Specific Actions and Timeline In 2024, develop incentives and modifications to development standards to facilitate large rental units.
 Target 20 percent of new rental units to have three or more bedrooms.
-Primary Responsible Community Development (Planning) Departments Community Development (Flamming) Funding Sources General Fund
+Primary Responsible Departments Community Development (Planning) Funding Sources General Fund